| Katie Davis of Oklahoma State poses with the Michelle Cook Memorial Trophy,

 eight points was officially eliminated, which meant that less than half the field had a

+shot to tie Penn State for the title at the very least.
 Four classes later came the team walk-trot division.
 Some do not like the fact that

 the lowest level of all hunter seat divisions is featured so late in the team competition,